IFTTT/ConnectSDK-Android/connect-location/README.md

 ### Integrate with ConnectButton SDK
 In the Activity/Fragment that you place the `ConnectButton` View for the connection **that uses Location service**, call `ConnectLocation.getInstance().setUpWithConnectButton` method to allow ConnectLocation to listen to button state changes, and update the geo-fences accordingly.

-In this method, a `LocationPermissionCallback` is required as a callback mechanism to notify your app to prompt Location permission, in case the user has not yet granted the permission and the connection is connected.
+In this method, a `LocationStatusCallback` is required as a callback mechanism to notify your app to prompt Location permission, in case the user has not yet granted the permission and the connection is connected.

 ### Set up monitoring for returning users
 Since the geo-fencing functionality operates mostly in the background, as well as in context that's outside of the Activity/Fragment that the ConnectButton is shown, your app needs to make sure that if the user has a connected Location connection, the geo-fences can be set up and the permission is granted.